 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) established the Paycheck Protection Program (PPP), a stimulus program which grants SBA-guaranteed, forgivable loans to businesses to encourage employee retention by subsidizing payroll and certain other costs during the pandemic.
 These loans are originated and funded by financial institutions and are an extension of the Small Business Administration's (SBA) 7(a) loan program.
 The Company funded these loans with local deposits.
-The Company originated 705 and 1,003 PPP loans totaling \$50.9 million and \$89.2 million, respectively, and recorded fees of \$4.0 million and \$1.9 million, respectively, during the years ended December 31, 2021 and 2020.
+The Company originated 705 PPP loans totaling \$50.9 million during the year ending December 31, 2021.
+The company recorded fees of \$555,000 and \$4.0 million, respectively, during the years ended December 31, 2022, and 2021.
 Origination fees are being amortized into interest income over the contractual life of each loan.
-Included in the loan portfolio at December 31, 2021 and 2020 were 223 and 812 PPP loans amounting to \$18.4 million and \$72.1 million, respectively, which are classified within commercial non-real estate loans.
+Included in the loan portfolio at December 31, 2022 and 2021 were eight and 223 PPP loans amounting to \$416,000 and \$18.4 million, respectively, which are classified within commercial non-real estate loans.